Jimmy Lawrence

-Career

 Playing career

 Born in Partick, Lawrence's first club was Partick Athletic, from where he moved to Glasgow Perthshire.
 Although still connected to Glasgow Perthshire, he played three matches in 1904 for Edinburgh side Hibernian when their regular custodian Harry Rennie was unavailable.
 He played with Newcastle for eighteen years after joining the Tyneside club in 1904 and still holds the record for making the most appearances for them - 432 league appearances, 496 matches in total.

 With Newcastle he won the English Championship in 1905, 1907 and 1909, and the FA Cup in 1910, also playing on the losing side in the finals of 1905, 1906, 1908 and 1911.

 In 1911, he also represented the Scotland national team on one occasion, a 1–1 draw with England at Goodison Park in Liverpool in the British Home Championship.

-Management
+Managerial career

 Lawrence showed an aptitude for administration when acting as chairman of The Players' Union in his later days at Newcastle, and after his playing retirement he moved into management.
 His first appointment was with then Second Division side South Shields (1922–23) before joining Preston North End.
 He stayed with the Lilywhites until 1925, when he relocated to Germany to manage Karlsruher FV.
 With this club he won the regional championship of Württemberg/Baden in 1926 and of Baden in 1928, 1929, 1931 and 1932 which qualified the club to participate in the matches for the German football championship.

 Lawrence later returned to Scotland and in 1933 was elected chairman of Stranraer.
 He died while in office a year later.